-Both the Hinton Pulp and Cariboo Pulp & Paper mills are modern kraft pulp mills and our Quesnel River Pulp and Slave Lake Pulp BCTMP operations have state of the art effluent treatment systems.
+Both the Hinton Pulp and Cariboo Pulp & Paper mills are modern kraft pulp mills.
+Our Quesnel River Pulp and Slave Lake Pulp BCTMP operations have state of the art effluent treatment systems.
 Reinvestment in our pulping operations and upgrades made in recent years have incorporated new technologies to reduce energy consumption, as well as significantly reducing emissions and the impact of effluents on water quality.

-We constantly monitor mill discharges and effluents and monitor the surrounding water for impacts to aquatic life and water quality.
+We continuously monitor mill discharges and effluents and monitor the surrounding water for impacts on aquatic life and water quality.

 Slave Lake Pulp monitors its water use carefully and remains one of the lowest water consumers in its sector.

 We continuously work to reduce pulp mill odours, gaseous emissions, and particulates.

 In 1999, Cariboo Pulp & Paper achieved certification to ISO 14001, a management tool to ensure consistent and efficient achievement of environmental objectives.
 Cariboo Pulp & Paper has been successfully recertified to this standard in 2013.

 In addition to West Fraser's Environmental Policy, Cariboo Pulp & Paper maintains an environmental policy at the facility that strives for continual improvement in environmental performance.
 Cariboo's environmental policy is available by contacting the mill.

 Hinton Pulp achieved ISO 14001 certification in November 2000 and was recertified to this standard in 2006.
 Hinton first received recognition and certification for its forestry practices under the Alberta Forest Products Association (AFPA) ForestCare program in 1996.